JamesNZL/notion-assignment-import/README.md

 <br>

-A fully-configurable [Chromium](https://chrome.google.com/webstore/detail/elbkjcjgakaoccocmbglokgmalkoacie/), [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/notion-assignment-import/), and [Safari](#macos-instructions) extension to load [Canvas](https://www.instructure.com/canvas) assignments into a [Notion](https://www.notion.so/) database, at just the click of a button — unlock your full time-management and productivity potential!
+A fully-configurable [Chromium](https://chrome.google.com/webstore/detail/elbkjcjgakaoccocmbglokgmalkoacie/), [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/notion-assignment-import/), and [Safari](#macos-instructions) extension to load [Canvas](https://www.instructure.com/canvas) assignments into a [Notion](https://www.notion.so/) database, at just the click of a button—unlock your full time-management and productivity potential!

 - [Features](#features)
 - [Screenshots](#screenshots)